 - Flipkart claims that their creation of a PWA leads to a 70% increase in conversions and three times decrease in data usage for their users.

 - Forbes claims that their creation of a PWA led to a whopping 250% increase in re-engagement and a 146% increase in Click-Through Rates (CTR) on advertisements.

 A Progressive Web App is a perfect amalgamation of native mobile software and a web application that significantly improves user experience and increases the retention rates, ensuring higher conversions and thereby, greater profits.

 However, customer acquisition, retention, satisfaction, and growth are not just the only factors that determine the value of a business.
 Enhanced security, low development costs, and platform-agnosticism are some other critical factors that are equally crucial in paving your way to success.
-Not to forget, probably this is one of the prime reasons why even big market players like Twitter, Forbes, and Uber have proactively deployed the PWAs.
+Not to forget, probably this is one of the prime reasons why PWA examples include big market players like Twitter, Forbes, and Uber have proactively deployed the PWAs.